 Diabetes does more than put you at risk for heart disease.
 It also greatly increases your risk of developing peripheral neuropathy, also known as diabetic neuropathy.
 In fact, up to 70% of people with diabetes develop this type of nerve damage.

-Diabetic neuropathy is so common because high blood sugar levels damage the protective layer on the nerves and the blood vessels that deliver oxygen to nerves.
+Diabetic complications like neuropathy is so common because high blood sugar levels damage the protective layer on the nerves and the blood vessels that deliver oxygen to nerves.
 Eventually, the damage becomes so extensive that nerves can’t efficiently send signals around the body.
 Without sufficient sensation over pressure points on the feet, diabetics face two serious problems:

 - They suffer extended microtrauma that gradually breaks down overlying tissue and causes neuropathic ulcers to develop.